kummahiih/go-category-equations/README.md

 # go-category-equations

 An attemp to rewrite the https://github.com/kummahiih/python-category-equations -library in Golang.
 The library should be fluent to use and have the same tests or more.
+The full API documentation can be found from https://godoc.org/github.com/kummahiih/go-category-equations .

-## Usage
+## Usage Example

-Implement 'category.Connectable' and 'category.Operator'.
+Implement 'category.Connectable' (here 'NewConnectable') and 'category.Operator' (here 'NewConnectionPrinter').
 This has been done for tests in 'category/categorytest' and the usage can be seen for example from a test 'TestExampleForDocumentation':